Lipschitz Continuous Algorithms for Graph Problems: Introduction

-\paragraph{Lipschitz continuity of neural networks.} As mentioned previously, adversarial attacks is a considerable threat to machine learning-based systems.
+Note that, when an algorithm has a small Lipschitz constant under shared randomness, it has the ability to replicate the output with respect to weight perturbations.
+Another form of replicability has been introduced for the stochastic setting by Impagliazzo~et al.~\cite{impagliazzo2022reproducibility}.
+Consider two sets of $n$ i.i.d.\ elements, $X = (x_1,...,x_n)$ and $Y = (y_1,...,y_n)$.
+Then, a randomized algorithm $A$ is called \emph{$\rho$-replicable} for $\rho>0$ if $\Pr_{X,Y,\pi}[A_\pi(X) = A_\pi(Y)] \geq 1-\rho$, where $\pi$ denotes the internal randomness of $A$.
+Impagliazzo et al.~\cite{impagliazzo2022reproducibility} showed a replicable algorithm for learning halfspaces, and since then, replicable algorithms have been developed for bandit problems~\cite{esfandiari2023replicable} and clustering problems~\cite{esfandiari2023replicable-clustering}.

+\paragraph{Adversarial attacks and Lipschitz continuity of neural networks.} In the field of machine learning, it is known that the predictions of the trained model can be significantly changed by slight perturbations of the input, and such perturbations are called \emph{adversarial attacks}~\cite{goodfellow2015explaining,szegedy2013intriguing}.
+Because adversarial attacks threaten the security of machine learning-based systems, there is active research on training models that are robust against them~\cite{carlini2017towards,madry2018towards}.
+See surveys~\cite{akhtar2018threat,xu2020adversarial,zhang2020adversarial} for more details.

 To mitigate the effects of adversarial attacks, neural networks with small Lipschitz constants have been proposed and their properties have been investigated~\cite{cisse2017parseval,fazlyab2019efficient,tsuzuku2018lipschitz,virmaux2018lipschitz,weng2018evaluating}.
 It is also reported that bounding Lipschitz constants of neural networks stabilizes the training process and often produces models with better output quality~\cite{gouk2021regularisation,miyato2018spectral,yoshida2017spectral}.

 We note that bounding the Lipschitz constant of a neural network is often easy because it is bounded by the product of the Lipschitz constants of the activation functions and linear transformations used in the neural network, which are easy to calculate.
 However, to design Lipschitz continuous algorithms for graph problems, we need to bound approximation ratio and Lipschitz constant simultaneously, and we often need nontrivial techniques as we will see in this paper.